couchbase/docs-operator/installKubernetes.md

 couchbase-operator-1917615544-t5mhp   1/1     Running  0          57s
 ```

 You can also check the logs to confirm that the Couchbase Operator is up and running.
-Look for the message: "CRD initialized, listening for events... module=controller".
+Look for the message: ```CRD initialized, listening for events... module=controller```.

 ```bash
 $ kubectl logs couchbase-operator-1917615544-t5mhp